JohnDoeGalt/ttrpg-poc-rock-paper-scissors/README.md

 The simulation uses Entity Component System (ECS) architecture:

 ### Components (`components.py`)
-- **Room**: Represents a room with its ID and adjacent rooms
+- **Room**: Represents a room with its ID, adjacent rooms, population limit, resources, and depth in the tree
 - **Person**: Represents a person with their ID, RPS type (enum: Rock, Paper, or Scissors), and current room
 - **Lineage**: Optional component that tracks lineage history via a lineage ID reference
+- **Travel**: Component marking a person who is traveling between rooms (will arrive after 1 tick)
+- **DeathMarker**: Component marking a person for death (with cause: natural, starvation, or combat)

 ### Systems (`systems.py`)
+Systems run in this order each tick:
+1. **DeathCleanupSystem**: Cleans up entities marked for death from the previous tick
+2. **ResourceRegenerationSystem**: Regenerates resources in rooms (1-2 base + population bonus)
+3. **ResourceExtractionSystem**: Allows matching pairs to extract resources and create new people
-- **RPSGameSystem**: Handles RPS gameplay within rooms each tick (uses base type for gameplay, preserves lineage)
+4. **RPSGameSystem**: Handles RPS gameplay within rooms (uses base type for gameplay, preserves lineage)
+5. **MortalitySystem**: Marks people for natural death, starvation, and overcrowding
+6. **TravelCompletionSystem**: Completes travel and moves people to their destination rooms
-- **RoomSwitchSystem**: Handles 10% chance room switching each tick
+7. **RoomSwitchSystem**: Handles 10% chance for people to start traveling to adjacent rooms
-- **PopulationBalanceSystem**: Prevents any single type from dominating by converting 30% of a dominant type (>60%) to new lineages via the LineageRegistry
+8. **PopulationBalanceSystem**: Prevents any type from dominating by converting 30% of a dominant type (>60%) to new lineages via the LineageRegistry

 ### Lineage System (`lineage_registry.py`)
 - **LineageRegistry**: Scalable system for tracking population splits using unique IDs instead of long concatenated strings